johnnovak/gridmonger/sphinx-docs/source/appendixes/reporting-issues.rst

 .. important::

-  If the program has crashed, *do not* start it again before having collected all the files necessary for filing a report (some of these files might be overwritten when the program starts).
+  If the program crashed, *do not* start it again before having collected all the files necessary for filing a report (some of these files might be overwritten when the program starts).